-- Rent increase of 6% leading to total rents and service charges of £27.4m net of voids. - Day to day maintenance set at £2.36m compared to £2.15m with increases in costs for contractors and materials built in at an expected rate of 10%.
-Savings expected from repairs review and additional procurement exercises. - Cyclical maintenance set at £2.3m compared to £1.96m.
-The increase is based on the general increase in costs together with the increase in compliance costs across various areas including ASHP, damp and environmental costs. - Planned Maintenance The projected cost for various programmes of work for this year is £8.8m.
-This is due to completing the project in the Balgrayhill multis together with a wide range of contracts being undertaken including rewires, boiler replacements, door replacements and other works.
-Of the overall total £4.0m will be capitalised into the balance sheet. - Bad debts expected with economic circumstances still being depressed for our customer group together with ongoing universal credit implementation that projected bad debts will still be significant so adopting a charge of £300k. - Property depreciation set at £5.0m with continuing charges on existing capitalised major repair costs and general properties.
-With the substantial investment in the stock in recent years and this year the charge has increased. - Factoring is an area that is difficult to project at any point in time as the level of repairs included within the gross levels of income and expenditure are always variable.
-This is particularly true this year with the increases in costs of day-to-day repairs and planned maintenance.
-Income set to a total of £879k, and factoring costs of £625k has been put into the budget.
+- Rent increase of 6.0% leading to total rents and service charges of £29.4m net of voids. - Day to day maintenance set at £2.48m compared to £2.36m with increases in costs for contractors and materials built in at an expected rate of 5%.
+Savings expected from repairs review and additional procurement exercises. - Cyclical maintenance set at £2.36m compared to £2.31m.
+The increase is based on the general increase in costs together with the increase in compliance costs across various areas including ASHP, damp and environmental costs. - Planned Maintenance The projected cost for various programmes of work for this year is £8.9m.
+This is due to a wide range of contracts being undertaken including kitchens, bathrooms, rewires, boiler replacements, windows and other works.
+Of the overall total £4.7m will be capitalised into the balance sheet. - Bad debts expected with economic circumstances still being depressed for our customer group together with ongoing universal credit implementation that projected bad debts will still be significant so adopting a charge of £250k. - Property depreciation set at £5.4m with continuing charges on existing capitalised major repair costs and general properties.
+With the substantial investment in the stock in recent years the charge has increased. - Service costs reflecting increases in utility costs and contractor costs with rises in living wage.

-- Loan Interest increased from £1.22m to £1.58m.
+- Factoring is an area that is difficult to project at any point in time as the level of repairs included within the gross levels of income and expenditure are always variable.
+This is particularly true with the increases in costs of day-to-day repairs and planned maintenance.
+Income set to a total of £906k, and factoring costs of £632k has been put into the budget. - Loan Interest decreased from £1.58m to £1.52m.
 Interest rates increasing is balanced out by repayments of £2.2m that are projected in the year.
 Repayments in the years after will reduce the interest charges.
-No new loans projected to be drawn down in the year balanced by repayments of £2.2m. - Salary costs Salary costs increased from £5.35m to £5.64m.
+No new loans currently projected to be drawn down in the year balanced by repayments of £2.2m. - Salary costs Salary costs increased from £5.64m to £5.74m.
 Salary costs have been amended for staff changes and salary increments.
-A 5.25% pay increase has been included.
-No changes in pension rates this year. - Overheads Costs are projected to increase from £2.09m to £2.24m.
-General inflationary increases balanced by some areas of covid savings expected to continue. - Wider action projects For 23/24 income is projected to be £230k and expenditure of £478k.
-This includes a lottery funded recycling project, community support plus a range of ongoing projects. - Projected deficit of £0.4m for 2023/24. - Investment in Housing Properties £4m for capitalised major repairs and £0.2m for adaptations. - Loan balances loans decreasing from £41.8m to £39.6m with normal repayments of £2.2m in the year. - Cash balances with the significant spend on planned maintenance and loan repayments the cash balance decreases from £21.25m to £17.65m.
+A 6.0% pay increase has been included.
+The employer SPF pension rates for the next two years have reduced from 27% to 8.6%. - Overheads Costs are projected to increase from £2.24m to £2.59m.
+General inflationary increases together with increases in office and other assets depreciation, IT investment and communications. - Wider action projects For 24/25 income is projected to be £220k and expenditure of £430k.
+This includes community support plus a range of other projects. - Projected surplus of £1.9m for 2024/25. - Investment in Housing Properties £4.7m for capitalised major repairs and £0.3m for other assets. - Loan balances loans decreasing from £39.3m to £37.1m with repayments of £2.2m in the year. - Cash balances with the spend on planned maintenance and loan repayments the cash balance decreases from £17.1m to £15.95m.